cjrosen/at-the-catastrophy-point/README.md

 	z = 83 * math.sin((f - 8) * r) + 7 * math.sin((3 * f + 156) * r) - (f - 518)

 where `f` is a frame number.
 For the complete algorithm, have a look at [cubes.py](https://github.com/cjrosen/at-the-catastrophy-point/blob/main/src/mohr/cubes.py)

-## Execute
-To generate some content similar to what will be published in *The computer as seen at the end of the human age*, initate a virtual environment (if it suits you) and run:

-	python endofhuman.py

-Pdf's will now be generated to the `./output` folder.